-This week, we are going to sing Little Pioneer Children and The Handcart Song.
-Both have a fun descant part that is fun to play using the bells.
+This week, we are going to sing Little Pioneer Children using the bells.
+It has a fun descant part that is great to play using the bells.
 I had the thought that if I had those homemade chimes I would use those instead because they are more similar to something the pioneers would have used!
 But, what do you do?

 Then I thought it would be fun to have my bell choir wear some “pioneer gear” (ha!).
 If you have a bunch of pioneer clothes, I’d simply suggest that you use those.
 But I don’t so I made (if that’s what you call it!)
 5 vests and 5 pinafores using these: